 In order to achieve our ambitious vision and mission, GALS has established a culture of high expectations and differentiated support to students to ensure that they meet those high expectations.
-The GALS High School course sequence has been intentionally sequenced to support our mission: Empowering girls to
+The GALS High School course sequence has been intentionally sequenced to support our mission: Empowering students to Succeed academically, Lead confidently, Live boldly, and Thrive physically.

-- Succeed academically

-- Lead confidently

-- Live boldly

-- Thrive Physically